 Vs Fast Decks

 If you read the mulligan section, you will understand that Quest is not your win condition in majority of the fast matchups.
-You would lose MUCH more games by starting with one card less (so you reduce your chance to draw a removal, weapon or the right Taunt early) than you would fin by finishing the Quest and shooting them with 8 damage Hero Power.
+You would lose MUCH more games by starting with one card less (so you reduce your chance to draw a removal or the right Taunt early) than you would win by finishing the Quest and shooting them with 8 damage Hero Power.

 Against Aggro, you play like a normal Control deck – you control the board and try to survive.
 The longer the game goes, the higher your chance to win is – you have access to bigger Taunts, more AoE etc. Early and mid game is most important, which is another reason why you don’t need your Quest.

 So, basically, that is your plan.
 Keep clearing the board and playing the Taunts.
 If you draw the Quest you’ve mulliganed away, there is no harm in playing it, you might be able to finish it sometimes.
-You can also use it to e.g. proc Counterspell against Tempo Mage.
-However, sometimes you do not want to play the weapon reward – 2 Armor Hero Power might sometimes be better than the 8 damage one, when you’re at very low health in particular.
+Once you finish it, however, you don’t always want to play it.
+4 Armor Hero Power is sometimes better than 8 damage Hero Power.
+It’s true when you’re at low health, or when you face a deck that wants to burn you down.
 You can still use it as a finisher – weapon hit + Hero Power is 12 damage + whatever you have on the board can add up to ~20 damage or something.
-Even if your opponent has minions on the board, you still have 5 mana to squeeze in e.g. a Blood Razor or 2x Warpath.
+Even if your opponent has minions on the board, you still have 5 mana to squeeze in e.g. a Reckless Flurry or Brawl.

 Vs Slow Decks